angelacassanelli/DrowsinessDetection/README.md

 # Drowsiness Detection

-MATLAB implementation of a drowsiness detection system
+MATLAB implementation of a Drowsiness Detection system

 ## About the project